 “While we see great opportunity for organizations looking to verify health status, using these types of solutions for data-driven decision making, we know that privacy is central to adoption,".
 “Rightfully so; protecting health information is incredibly important, and we have designed our solution with privacy as the starting point.”

 Specifically, Verity highlighted four focal areas to successfully pilot the solution, including giving organizations the freedom to design business rules behind the health status and determine their response to the health status and allow individuals to share their health status and control access to their data.

 The Verity One Wallet™ is designed so that organizations can create their own individual criteria to generate a health status that fits any specific situation.

 Because organizations will all be able to tailor their own criteria, an individual may receive different responses from different organizations regarding their personal health status.

 Verity gave the example of an airline and a restaurant.
 An airline would most likely have a stricter system for establishing wellness than a restaurant that is sitting individuals at an outside table.

-The Verity One Credential™ also enables individuals to present their health information through their health pass instead of sharing personal or sensitive information, including lab results or medical history, to a large group of individuals.
+The Verity One Wallet™ also enables individuals to present their health information through their health pass instead of sharing personal or sensitive information, including lab results or medical history, to a large group of individuals.